erfangc/goals-based-wealth-engine/README.md

  the target portfolio is build dynamically based on the point on this efficient frontier that corresponds to a portfolio that maximizes the probability of achieving the client's goal

+Support for multiple goals must be available

+**How do we model de-accmulation?

+Two step process:

+Retirement income stream is discounted and aggregated as a single PV (from the point of view of the year of retirement).
+This is the lump sum at date T = retirement date

+This lump sum is the _goal_, investment horizon is T

+**How do we model pensions / social security payments?

+Predict or input separately, then subtract these payments from required retirement income.
+They amount to a net reduction to the retirement income requirement and will also lower the required lump sum

 # Convex optimization

 While the goals based wealth engine produces a target return and risk level, it is up to the convex optimization algorithm